JuliaJJ/project-julie/src/content/blog/20230708-see-the-good.md

 eye contact
 surprise compliments
 the worn-through paint on my WASD keys
-tortilla chips that are thin enough to be extra crunchy but thick enough to not break when you dip them in guac
+thin tortilla chips that don't break when you dip them in guac
 warm white lightbulbs
 rumbly bass you can feel in my chest
 Pride